-Rank Location SP Μ Goal Objective Time Frame Resources Required 0001 Santa Rosa 04 07 Secure Swing Space for Remodel Complete the failed hire of the Burbank Box 1.
-Confirmation of Swing Space during Remodel.
-The Lark portables and 708 Eliot are confirmed for classes on the Santa Rosa campus and Newman Auditorium for two shows per year.
-The district is currently in negotiation with Sonoma County Schools regarding our use of Maria Carrillo High School for the remaining two musicals per year.
-1. Secure confirmation from Administration Summer 2017 Maria Carrillo rental costs funded by the Measure H. 0001 ALL 08 07 Office Technician.
-This position is critical to the success of our program. that the Box Office Technician will be replaced with a permanent, 47% employee.
-Summer 2017 1.
-Existing salary allocation for current Box Office Technician.
-0001 ALL 08 07 Obtain permission for Administration to fill the recently vacated Theatre Arts Costume Technician position.
-1. Secure confirmation from Administration that the Costume Technician will be replaced with a permanent 45% employee.
-Summer 2017 1.
-Existing salray allocation for current Costume Technician.
-0002 ALL 02 01 Request Full-time Faculty Position (Technical Theatre Specialist) See 2.3d Review the Faculty Staffing website and application criteria Complete the District-approved process for requesting a position.
-Fall 2017 0003 ALL 02 01 Revise TMC The Theatre Arts TMC was successfully submitted and approved by the Chancellor's Office in late Spring 2014.
-We are currently preparing for some slight revisions to be submitted Fall 2017: 1.
-Removal of THAR 2 as a core class 2.
+Rank Location SP M Goal Objective Time Frame Resources Required 0001 Santa Rosa 04 07 Secure Swing Space for Remodel 1.
+Confirmation of Swing Space: Maria Carrillo High School for 2018-2019.
+Newman Auditorium is confirmed for two plays for 2018-2019.
+The district is currently in negotiation with Sonoma County Schools regarding our use of Maria Carrillo High School for the remaining two musicals of 2018-2019.
+Summer 2018 Maria Carrillo rental costs funded by the Measure H. 0002 ALL 02 01 Request Full-time Faculty Position (Technical Theatre Specialist) See 2.3d Review the Faculty Staffing website and application criteria Complete the District-approved process for requesting a position.
+Fall 2018 0003 ALL 02 01 Revise TMC The Theatre Arts TMC was successfully submitted and approved by the Chancellor's Office in late Spring 2014.
+Fall 2018 We are currently preparing for some slight revisions to be submitted Fall 2017: 1.
 Submission of THAR 81A for C-ID approval and inclusion in the TMC, after outline is revised.
-3. Removal of THAR 11 series from core list; only include it in electives list.
-Completed May 31, 2017 0003 Santa Rosa 04 07 Burbank Remodel and Addition of Black Box/Swing Space 1.Continue to collaborate with TLCD Architecture and Mark Cavagnero Associates on the plans for the Burbank Remodel and addition of the Black Box/Studio Theatre (construction beginning August 2017).
-Theatre Arts currently has weekly meetings with the project manager and internal weekly meetings.
-The Dept. Chair served on the 2030 Plan Steering Committee.
-(See PRPP Editor feedback) 2016-2019 Funded by Measure H. 0004 ALL 02 01 1.Goal: Within the next five years, assess SLOs for all new curriculum that was written spring 2015 for repeatability.
+0003 Santa Rosa 04 07 Burbank Remodel and Addition of Black Box/Swing Space 1.Continue to collaborate with TLCD Architecture and Mark Cavagnero Associates on finalization of the Burbank Remodel and addition of the Black Box/Studio Theatre (estimated construction completed summer 2019).
+Theatre Arts faculty member James Newman currently has weekly meetings with the project and construction managers.
+Other staff/faculty will be meeting to confirm FF&E. The Dept. Chair served on the 2030 Plan Steering Committee.
+(See PRPP Editor feedback) 2016-2019 Funded by Measure H.

+Rank Location SP M Goal Objective Time Frame Resources Required 0004 ALL 02 01 1.Goal: Within the next five years, assess SLOs for all new curriculum that was written spring 2015 for repeatability.
 The following objectives need to be addressed in the next five years: Assess all SLOs for new courses that address repeatability.
-2016-2021 None.
+Fall 2018 None.
 Department Chair will work with faculty.
 The following objectives need to be addressed in the next five years: 1.
 Assess all SLOs for new courses that address repeatability.
 0005 ALL 02 01 Strengthen Certificate Programs and increase student completion rates.
-Survey current students to identify those working on certificates.
-(Fall 2017) Schedule and conduct student orientations on the following: a) Changes in Theatre Arts curriculum, b) Planning for graduation &amp; transfer, c) Certificate completion and job planning. (spring 2018) Continue to update new website with potential online survey component (goal summer 2017) Related: Analyze possibility of applying for new Musical Theatre certificate.
-(On hold, awaiting further curriculum revisions) 2017-2018 1.
-Request orientation meeting with Institutional Research on methods of identifying and tracking student progress.
-0006 Santa Rosa 04 02 Continue new website upgrades for Theatre Arts - Professional, dynamic look, with well- organized copy; designed so that basic updates can be easily handled by dept. staff and faculty while major changes still handled by Webmaster one time per year.
+1. Survey current students to identify those working on certificates.
+(Fall 2018) 2.
+Schedule and conduct student orientations on the following: a) Changes in Theatre Arts curriculum, b) Planning for graduation & transfer, c) Certificate completion and job planning. (spring 2019) 5.
+Continue to update new website with potential online survey component (goal summer 2018) 2018-2019 Request orientation meeting with Institutional Research on methods of identifying and tracking student progress.
+Related: 1.
+Analyze possibility of applying for new Musical Theatre certificate.
+(On hold, awaiting further curriculum revisions)

+Rank Location SP M Goal Objective Time Frame Resources Required 0006 Santa Rosa 04 02 Continue new website upgrades for Theatre Arts - Professional, dynamic look, with well-organized copy; designed so that basic updates can be easily handled by dept. staff and faculty while major changes still handled by Webmaster one time per year.
 The Theatre Arts website was migrated to Drupal by an STNC summer 2015.
 Further changes are needed.
+Summer 2018 Additional funding for a professional web designer to continue the development of the new website, especially for special features.
 1. Layout change for a more contemporary look.
 2. Prepare copy and select new images.
 (In progress) 3.
 Create more effective link jumps.
 4. Department Chair and Admin III currently maintain the site.
 Chair, faculty and staff need more Drupal training.
-2017-2018 1.
-Additional funding for a professional web designer to continue the development of the new website, especially for special features.
+5. Include clearer guided pathways to our certificates and majors.